fistache/express-https-provider/readme.md

 ###### Arguments
 - app - This is an [express](https://www.npmjs.com/package/express)
-server instance where each request will be redirected.
+server instance that process client requests.
 Use this object to set up your server.
 - state - [AppState](#appstate) instance

 ```JavaScript